TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-profilertracesmissing.md

 1. The profiler doesn't collect traces 100% of the time due to resource and performance considerations.
 The profiler can be [run on demand](https://docs.microsoft.com/en-us/azure/azure-monitor/app/profiler-settings?toc=%2Fazure%2Fazure-monitor%2Ftoc.json#profile-now), which will collect traces for one fixed period of time.
 When running on demand, be sure you are generating traffic or requests to your application.

-## **Further Troubleshooting**
-If there are still issues with profiler after trying the steps above, run through [the troubleshooting steps listed here](https://docs.microsoft.com/azure/application-insights/app-insights-profiler-troubleshooting?toc=/azure/azure-monitor/toc.json).<br>
+1. [Use our troubleshooting guide](https://docs.microsoft.com/azure/application-insights/app-insights-profiler-troubleshooting?toc=/azure/azure-monitor/toc.json) if there are still issues with the profiler after trying the steps above.

 ## **Recommended Documents**